mattbriggs04/led-controller/README.md

 ### You will need:
 1. STM32CubeIDE
-2. A STM32 Microcontroller (NUCLEO-F303k8 will
+2. A STM32 Microcontroller (NUCLEO-F303k8 is what I used for this project)
+3. A level shifter (can be built on a breadboard, or bought online)

-### Descriptions
+### Description
 In order to use this project, you will need STM32CubeIDE / CubeMX (they are a combined software now) in order to run the program and communicate with an STM32 device.
 This software can be installed at the [STM32CubeIDE Installation Site](https://www.st.com/en/development-tools/stm32cubeide.html).

-I used a F303k8 microcontroller in order to output, however any STM32 microcontroller will work, as long as there is an understanding in the math that goes behind the clock configurations.
-A tutorial may be released at some point discussing the math and intuition behind how this project was made.
+I used a F303k8 microcontroller in order to output, however any STM32 microcontroller will work, as long as there is an understanding in the math that goes behind the clock configurations. <em>If you choose not to use the F303k8, the IOC file will not be configured correctly.</em>

 ## Installation
+### Hardware
+STM32 runs on 3.3V logic, while according to the WS2812b1 datasheet, the data input needs to be 5V.
+A solution to this is a level shifter, which I made build my own on a breadboard.
+See ``` They can also be found online.

+### Software
 1. Ensure you have STM32CubeIDE set up.
 See Prerequisites.
 2. Run ```git clone <url>``` (The url can be found in the ```Code < >``` button at the top of the repo).
 3. A folder named led-controller should have been created.
 Inside of it should be a folder WS2812B_Controller/.
 Open this with STM32CubeIDE.